Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Over/Under Insights

-- Louisiana and its opponents have gone over the current 53-point total in four of eight games this season.
+- Louisiana and its opponents have gone over the current 53.5-point total in four of eight games this season.

-- So far this season, 62.5% of Georgia State's games (5/8) have had more combined points than Thursday's over/under of 53.
+- In 50% of Georgia State's games this season (4/8), the teams combined to score more than Thursday's over/under of 53.5.

-- Thursday's over/under is 2.9 points lower than the two team's combined 55.9 points per game average.
+- Thursday's total is 2.4 points lower than the two team's combined 55.9 points per game average.

-- The 49.4 combined points per game that these two squads have allowed this season are 3.6 fewer than the 53 total in this contest.
+- These two squads combine to allow 49.4 points per game, 4.1 fewer than this contest's over/under.

-- The Ragin' Cajuns and their opponents have scored an average of 58.9 points per game in 2021, 5.9 more than Thursday's total.
+- Ragin' Cajuns games this season feature an average total of 58.9 points, a number 5.4 points higher than Thursday's over/under.

 Louisiana Stats and Trends

-- Louisiana has played eight games, with three wins against the spread.
+- Louisiana has three wins against the spread in eight games this season.

-- Louisiana's games this year have gone over the total in one out of eight opportunities (12.5%).
+- Louisiana's games this year have eclipsed the over/under one time in eight opportunities (12.5%).

-- The Ragin' Cajuns put up 32.0 points per game, comparable to the 30.1 per outing the Panthers surrender.
+- The Ragin' Cajuns score 32.0 points per game, comparable to the 30.1 per contest the Panthers allow.

-- Louisiana is 3-0 against the spread and 3-0 overall this season when the team puts up more than 30.1 points.
+- Louisiana is 3-0 against the spread and 3-0 overall this season when the team records more than 30.1 points.

-- Louisiana is 3-1 against the spread and 4-0 overall when the team totals over 422.9 yards.
+- In games that Louisiana totals over 422.9 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Ragin' Cajuns have turned the ball over seven times this season, three fewer than the Panthers have forced (10).
+- This year, the Ragin' Cajuns have seven turnovers, three fewer than the Panthers have takeaways (10).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.